1031-Systems/1031_Delivery/docs/Help.md

 pane.
 Again a popup prompts for the text for the tag unless the selected time exactly matches that of another tag.

-If the cursor is on the bar designating a tag in the Tags pane, the ctrl-T hot key will select that tag and zoom the display to the time range of that tag to the next tag rather than inserting an additional tag.
+If the cursor is on the bar designating a tag in the Tags pane, the ctrl-left click will select that tag and zoom the display to the time range of that tag to the next tag rather than inserting an additional tag.